 Smash Balloon comes with separate plugins for different social media feeds.

-You can also buy the ‘All Access Bundle,’ which includes all their plugins + social wall plugin that can combine different social feeds into one.
+You can also buy the ‘All Access Bundle,’ which includes all their plugins + social wall plugins that can combine different social feeds into one.

-Upon activation, you can go ahead and start connecting your social media accounts and setting up the feeds you would like to display.
+Upon activation, you can start connecting your social media accounts and set up the feeds you’d like to display.

 Follow the on-screen instructions to set up each feed.